ETH-DISCO/cluster-tutorial/README.md

 echo "> http://$(hostname -f):5998"
 jupyter lab --no-browser --port 5998 --ip $(hostname -f) # port range [5900-5999]
 ```

-Do not use Conda to work in compute nodes.
-You will run out of memory quickly and each memory related instruction can take multiple hours to execute since they will be executed on the distributed NFS4 filesystem.
-The EXT4 filesystem used by Apptainer is significantly faster.

-Also beware that all background processes will be killed as soon you log out of that node.
-Even if you manage to get longer running sessions, they're just constrained to 12h, while SLURM processes can run 72h.

 # b) Running Slurm jobs